 - Volunteer to bottle-feed homeless kittens for your local rescue or shelter.
 Although it’s a lot of work, the sight of a tiny kitten sucking milk out of a baby bottle is the cutest thing you’ve ever seen.

 - Adopt your own cat, especially an adult one.
-If you opt for kittens, keep in mind that 2 are better than 1.
-Not only will they keep each other company, but they will delight you with their antics.
-Try Petful’s adoption search engine — you can search by ZIP code.
+If you opt for kittens, keep in mind that 2 kittens are better than 1.
+Not only will they keep each other company, but they will also delight you with their antics.
+Try our online adoptable pet search.